Canop/miaou/plugins/README.md

 		});
 	}

-## onNewMessage and onChangeMessage
+## onReceiveMessage

-Those two hooks are very similar: both are called when the server receives a message.
-The first one is called when the message is new, the second one when it's a modified message.
+This function is called when a message is received from a browser.

+The incoming message may be new (it has a strictly positive `id`) or a modified one (no `id`).

-Those functions are called with arguments
+This function is called with arguments

 - the shoe wrapping the socket on which the message was received
 - the message